Nangal/ayo/GOVERNANCE.md

 # Ayo.js Project Governance

-The Ayo.js project is governed by its Members, a group of committees that handle top-level matters such as technical direction and community management, and on occasion a group of temporary Elected Final Arbiters (EFA) which have the responsibility of holding a decisive vote in situations where no consensus can be reached.
+The Ayo.js governance is split into multiple parts:

+* The project Members
+* The core team, which is responsible for the high-level decisions
+* The moderation team, which enforces the Code of Conduct
+* Multiple sub-teams, which handle more specific matters
+* occasionally, EFA's (Elected Final Arbiters), which serve to break stalemates in consensus finding

 ## Members

-The [ayo](https://github.com/ayo) GitHub organization is maintained by Members who are added by the committees on an ongoing basis.
+The [ayo](https://github.com/ayojs) GitHub organization is maintained by Members who are added on an ongoing basis.

 Individuals identified as making significant and valuable contributions of any kind across any Ayo.js repository may be made Members and